 This blog began in 2009 and has grown sporadically with thoughts about masculism and travels.
 In 2016 my sons and I drove to a monastery in the pyrenees, and I hope one day my daughter will want to travel together: “Something about boys and girls”.
-Latterly my eldest son has started to post about his travels, and I hope that in a thousand years our words will still be accessible and added to by our descendants – Imshallah.
+Latterly M has started to post about his travels, and I hope that in a thousand years our words will still be accessible and continued by our descendants – Imshallah.

 Whilst I think masculism and feminism have different agendas which merit their own space, and sexual equality has yet a very long way to go, I believe (ridiculously optimistically) that gender, along with colour, faith, ability and political persuasion, should be cause for creativity and celebration, rather than division, inequality and conflict.

 Vive la difference, it goes to make things more interesting.

 Someone in China once encouraged every traveller with: “Don’t be afraid of moving slowly, be frightened only of standing still” and Einstein thought :”life is like riding a bicycle.
 To keep your balance you must keep moving”, but moving can be addictive.